-When looking at the way most journalists drool over the big boys of the games industry – The Bethesda’s, Ubisoft’s, Supercell’s of this world, you’d think that pitching your game to reviewers is a simple, standard procedure based on set dates and activities repeated over time.
+When looking at the way most journalists drool over the big boys of the games industry – The EA, Nintendo and Blizzard’s of this world, you’d think that pitching your game to reviewers is simple.
+A standard procedure based on set dates and activities repeated over time.

-Pitching your game is a difficult, arduous process with so many moving parts that the mind often boggles at the reality of the situation.
+Pitching your game is a difficult, arduous process.
+There are so many moving parts that the mind often boggles at the reality of the situation.

-Beyond that, there’s the million dollar question of when to start pitching your game to reviewers?
+Beyond that, there’s the million-dollar question: when to start pitching your game to reviewers?